mhenke/heroku-railo4/README.md

  ```

  1. Then see your app at:
  http://localhost:8080

+## Deploying the application
  1. Deploy and see the live demo app at:
  ```
  $ git add .
  $ git commit -m "first commit to heroku"